K0e-jp/Canvas-LMS-Custom-JS/Popups/README.md

 ## **List of functionalities:**

-Each folder contains screenshot examples for fianl results.
+Each folder contains screenshot examples for final result.

 ### **-Scrollable popup AI:**